AndrewConway/ConcreteSTV/nsw/NSWLocalCouncilLegislation2021Commentary.md

 but to some extent it does not matter as the column is only for informational purposes; it does not change the outcome of the election in any way.

+The NSWEC seems to solve this ambiguity by not tracking them.
+Rather than separating out votes lost to exhaustion and rounding, they have a *Votes Lost* column, which only gets aggregate values for compound transfers.
+This neatly avoids the ambiguities, but does seem to be against the vibe of the legislation in 15 1(c) and (f).
+In their defense they do track many of these things in an even more detailed (although possibly harder to interpret) manner in their excellent dopfulldetails.xlsx file.

 ### Tracking votes for the candidate having a surplus distributed.

 Clause 15(1)(a) requires tracking `the number of votes counted for each candidate`.
 How to do this